Manikandan-K-S/Cliqtrix-24-Code-Crushers/README.md

 ## Overview

-Bauble is a cutting-edge chatbot designed to enhance user engagement on VirtuShop, your online shop.
+Bauble is a chatbot designed to enhance user engagement on VirtuShop, your online shop.
 Created for Zoho Cliqtrix'24 hackathon, this chatbot seamlessly integrates with Zoho Sales IQ, offering users an intuitive interface to explore products, view deals, and perform various ecommerce actions.
 The solution is built using CodeIgniter for the backend and Zoho's Deluge scripting language for Bauble's business logic.

 ## Features